IamVigneshC/GCP-Streaming-IoT-Kafka-to-PubSub/README.md

 The Kafka instance is now configured to use the connector.
 Leave this SSH connection to the Kafka VM instance open, so you can finish the configuration and run the application later.

-## Task 2.
-Pub/Sub Topic and Subscription setup
+## 2. Pub/Sub Topic and Subscription setup
 In a Cloud Shell window, set an environment variable to the project identifier.

 `export PROJECT_ID=[PROJECT_ID]`